Glenn McMillan

-Glenn Aguiar McMillan (born 5 October 1984) is an Australian actor and lawyer best known internationally for his role as Waldo “Dustin” Brooks, the Yellow Wind Ranger on Power Rangers Ninja Storm.
+Glenn Aguiar McMillan (born 5 October 1984) is a Brazilian and Australian actor and lawyer best known internationally for his role as Waldo “Dustin” Brooks, the Yellow Wind Ranger on Power Rangers Ninja Storm.

 Early life

 Glenn Aguiar McMillan was born in São João da Boa Vista, Brazil to a Brazilian mother and an Australian father of Irish descent, and was raised in Adelaide, South Australia, Australia from the age of three.

 Career

 Acting career

 McMillan's first professional acting role was at age 11 in a State Theatre Company of South Australia production of Six Characters in Search of an Author, by Luigi Pirandello, playing the role of the "Young Boy".
 In 1998, he played "Ben Handleman" in his first feature film, Sally Marshall Is Not an Alien, followed by the role of "Tiny Maloney" in the television series 'Chuck Finn' for Seven Network in 1999.
 He has performed in numerous theatre productions, including the role of "Jack" in Into the Woods by James Lapine and Stephen Sondheim, and "Vyasa" in the Mahabharata.
 From 2002 to 2003, McMillan played the role of "Dustin Brooks" in Power Rangers Ninja Storm, filmed in New Zealand, then "Bronley Hale" in Zenon: Z3 for Disney Channel, shot on location in South Africa, and Power Rangers Dino Thunder.
 In 2012, McMillan appeared in the feature film Swerve, followed by the role of "Adauto Agallo" in the award-winning miniseries Mrs Biggs.
 From 2013 to 2015 he filmed the Australian television drama Wonderland for Network Ten, in which he played "Carlos dos Santos".